cyy963/insurance-premium-calculator/README.md

-# Insurance Premium Calculator (Archived)
+# Insurance Premium Calculator

-**Note:** This project is no longer functional as the frontend which was hosted on Azure has been disabled.
+**Note:** This project is no longer live.
 The code is kept here for reference purposes only.

 ## Description